Barge Complex Planned Projects

 Project Funding

-Port of Benton has applied for a Port Electrification Program Grant via the Washington State Department of Transportation to fund this project.
+Port of Benton has applied for a Port Electrification Program Grant via the Washington’s Climate Commitment Act (CCA) to fund this project.

 Barge Facility Improvements